-Statutory consultation, including transboundary consultation, on the draft PRPs, SEA Environmental Report and the HDA Report took place from 13 November 2009 to 10 December 2009.
+Statutory consultation on the draft PRPs, SEA Environmental Report and the HDA Report took place from 30 November 2009 to 8 January 2010.
 This was in accordance with consultation required under Article 13 (1 and 2) of S.I.
 435 of 2004.
-A notice was
+A notice was published in the Irish Independent on 30 November 2009 inviting written submissions in relation to the draft PRPs for the Clare and Kerry region and their associated Environmental Report and HDA Report.